georgejhunt/installer/README.rst

 * Start up Tiny Core.
 * Got to /mnt/sdb2/tce, and run "fetch_target".
 Supply ARCH and filename (netinst).
-* Move the USB stick back to desktop, and run get_mydata, which copies the rootfs to the cache, and also to unleashkids.org.
+* Move the USB stick back to desktop, and run cachify, which copies the rootfs to the cache, and also to unleashkids.org.

 Notes for Generating Raspberry Pi 2 Image
 =========================================